logicly-au/strategicdata.com.au/what/index.md

 #### 1. Build phase

-From rapid application development to *<span style="color:#900">something else impressive</span>*, our technical team builds solutions that work.
+We utilise agile and iterative development processes to ensure that our technical team builds solutions that work.
 We manage project implementation and liaise regularly with your business and technical staff to make sure we're on track for the whole ride.

 #### 2. Hosting